ParmeshwarLahane/Python-Assignment/README.md

-# Python-Program-Practice
-This repository is for Python Promgram practice
+# This Repository is for Python Assignment